microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.use
 * since: v1.10

-Specifies options or fixtures to use in a single test file or a [`method: Test.describe#1`] group.
+Specifies options or fixtures to use in a single test file or a [`method: Test.describe`] group.
 Most useful to set an option, for example set `locale` to configure `context` fixture.

 **Usage**